opendocsg/slw-judgments-backfill/2015_SGCA_41/report.md

  (c) Third, the Appellant’s argument that “written grounds would benefit the local jurisprudence” had its limits.
 It was the quality – not the quantity – of judgments that ultimately mattered.
 The discovery proceedings in this case involved largely routine matters that turned primarily on facts.
 There were no unique points of law.
 Any contribution to the local jurisprudence would have hence been of minimal significance (at [37]–[38]).

  (d) Fourth, the Appellant’s argument that written grounds would save judicial time and resources, again, had its limits.
-Her reliance on Thong Ah Fat v Public Prosecutor [2012] 1 SLR 676 (“ Thong Ah Fat ”) was misconceived as the facts there were materially different.
+Her reliance on Thong Ah Fat v Public Prosecutor <span class="citation">[2012] 1 SLR 676</span> (“ Thong Ah Fat ”) was misconceived as the facts there were materially different.
 In this case, the AR had already applied the test of relevance and necessity and adequately explained why the plaintiff had failed to satisfy the threshold test (at [39]–[41]).
 Also, the Judge allowed the Appellant to be present at the hearing of both SUM 5875/2013 and OS 699/2014; thus she would have heard the reasons uttered by the Judge for his decision (at [47]–[50]).
 Furthermore, the Judge noted (at [53]) the following upon his analysis of Thong Ah Fat :

  ...
 First, although there is a general duty to give reasons for a decision, this duty does not extend to all cases especially the less significant ones.
 Second, the duty to give reasons does not equate to a duty to provide written decisions. ... [emphasis in original]